Having your website hacked can be scary and stressful, but it needn’t be a disaster.

 Make sure you use a strong and unique password for each site, device, or program to avoid a domino effect if one is ever compromised.

 3. Audit your site’s user accounts

-Check your accounts list via Users > All Users inside your site’s dashboard and make sure there aren’t any administrator accounts that you don’t recognize.
-Delete any suspicious user accounts.
+Check your user list via Users > All Users inside your site’s dashboard and make sure there aren’t any administrator accounts that you don’t recognize.
+Remove any suspicious user accounts.

 4. Update your WordPress secret keys

-Your site’s wp-config.php file contains secret keys which are used for encryption.
+Your site’s wp-config.php file contains secret keys/”salts” which are used for encryption.
 You should generate new secret keys and replace the old ones in that file.
 Your webhost may have an automatic tool on their side to do this.

 5. Scan your site regularly